310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
-That’s true, since I can’t let myself get injured with the wrong shoes. …Alright, I suppose I’ll just have to give up on matching with you…
+That’s true, since I can’t let myself get injured with the wrong shoes. …Alright, I suppose I’ll just have to give up on matching shoes with you…
 {% endbubble %}

 {% bubble Chiaki %}